online-go/gtp2ogs/README.md

 - either use your system package manager (like apt-get for ubuntu)
 - or download it from [nodejs website downloads](https://nodejs.org/en/download/) for linux or windows

-note : installing nodejs will also install npm = node package manager, which will be needed later
+note : installing nodejs will also install npm = node package manager.
+Both will be needed later.

 ### 2. install gtp2ogs using npm